yvele/poosh/CONTRIBUTING.md

 ## <a name="issue"></a> Found an Issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][github].
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to the [GitHub Repository][https://github.com/yvele/poosh].
 Even better you can submit a Pull Request with a fix.

 ## <a name="commit"></a> Git Commit Guidelines

-* Write meaningful and straightforward commit summaries.
+Write meaningful and straightforward commit summaries.

 ```sh
 # Bad